Julie & Tom Hoban

 I also like to stay on top of new tooling, but then again, you can't run new tooling at high spindle speeds with old machines.
 You need to stay on top of changing technology.

 Bringing the team is a tradition Julie started.
 If nothing else, she wanted them to be able to meet their technology providers and even some of their OEM customers face-to-face.
-IMTS 2022 will be Tom and Julie's last as part of JTD, and the memories are already bittersweet.
+IMTS 2022 was Tom and Julie's last as part of JTD, and the memories are already bittersweet.